Telehealth saved my life. Here’s how to make it even better

 Five years ago on that Saturday evening, when I realized something was wrong and called some good friends, I was lucky that they were still awake.
 In the U.S., one-third of 45- to 63-year-olds are single and run the risk of suffering a stroke without anyone else knowing.
 As smart-home technology moves from hype (“smart refrigerator—mix me a drink as I park the car”) to practical applications, expect to have sophisticated sensors that can tell if you had a stroke or too many smart-refrigerator drinks.

 Alameda Hospital’s Stroke Center has a goal: “door-to-needle” in 25 minutes.
 That’s the time between when a stretcher hits the ER door to when the stroke team examines, diagnoses, and starts administering tPA to a patient.
-I arrived at the hospital at 10:30 PM.
-Neurologist and Stroke Center Medical Director Dr. Claudine Dutaret had dialed in from home and put the team through its paces.
-Just shy of 10:55, I started treatment.
+I arrived at the hospital at 10:30 p.m.
+Neurologist and Stroke Center Medical director Dr. Claudine Dutaret had dialed in from home and put the team through its paces.
+Just shy of 10:55 p.m., I started treatment.

 With telestroke networks, there’s always a neurologist on call to guide the smaller hospitals’ treatment of a stroke patient.

 Currently, there are also more than two dozen telestroke networks in the United States.
-At the hub of each is a large hospital with on-call neurologists, and broadband that connects the this hospital directly to satellite hospitals and clinics.
+At the hub of each is a large hospital with on-call neurologists, and broadband that connects the hospital directly to satellite hospitals and clinics.
 There’s always a neurologist on call to guide the smaller hospital staffs’ treatment of a stroke patient.

 Until 2008, Arkansas led the nation in stroke-related deaths.
 Only 1% of patients received tPA.
 Then the University of Arkansas Medical Sciences (UAMS) tapped into the state-owned broadband network to build a telestroke network (AR SAVES, or Arkansas Stroke Assistance through Virtual Emergency Support) that links 53 of the 80 hospitals in the state.
-Now 33 percent of stroke patients in Arkansas receive tPA and the state moved down six slots in 2016.
+Now 33% of stroke patients in Arkansas receive tPA and the state moved down six slots in 2016.

 Rehab: The longest mile

 Until the COVID-19 pandemic hit, government regulations strangled much of telehealth.
 For one thing, a lot of telehealth had to be delivered from a medical facility or doctor’s office, which can mean a world of a hassle, aggravation, and costs.
-Also, the insurance industry convinced some state legislators to pass laws that prevent doctors from charging as much for a telehealth consult as for an in-person visits.
+Also, the insurance industry convinced some state legislators to pass laws that prevent doctors from charging as much for a telehealth consult as for an in-person visit.

 Now that COVID-19 has taken the handcuffs off telehealth, the technology is popular with doctors and patients.
 Senior citizens, people with mental health needs, and patients with disabilities or chronic conditions give it two thumbs up.

 After spending six weeks in the hospital in 2015, I did long-term rehab at home with a group called Rehab Without Walls.
 Telehealth would have been a spectacular bonus.
-Only 35 percent of physical therapy patients fully adhere to their plans of care, and just 30 percent of patients who receive outpatient physical therapy services actually attend all the visits their insurance company authorizes.
+Only 35% of physical therapy patients fully adhere to their plans of care, and just 30% of patients who receive outpatient physical therapy services actually attend all the visits their insurance company authorizes.

 My crew of occupational, physical, and speech therapists did miracle work getting me ready for my first in-person speaking gig five months after my stroke.
-Rehab is necessary and vital part of the healing process.
+Rehab is a necessary and vital part of the healing process.
 But it is a boring, mostly solitary endeavor that is financially and logistically difficult to deliver in quantities that patients need.
 With telehealth and AI, the crew could have had me running on water.

 Rehab is part of the continuum of care for quite a few ailments, injuries, and surgeries, including heart attacks, hip replacement, and strokes.
-Telehealth, web apps and content, artificial intelligence, and 3D printing promise to bring entertainment value, friendly competition and a sense of community to the rehab process.
+Telehealth, web apps and content, artificial intelligence, and 3D-printing promise to bring entertainment value, friendly competition, and a sense of community to the rehab process.

 How telehealth can narrow the healthcare gap